wpsocio/wptelegram-login/src/README.txt

 = Can I display button more than once on a page =

-Sorry, that's not possible because Telegram allows only single button per page.
+Sorry, that's not possible because Telegram allows only a single button per page.

 = I see "Bot domain invalid" message =